aspilla/asMOD/asCombatInfo/README.md

 ## Default Button Configuration Policy

 *   By default, 5 buttons are pre-configured per class according to the rules below.
 These can be changed via `esc >> Options >> AddOns >> asCombatInfo`.
-* To add spells or buffs, you need to use `Idtip` addon to find out the spell id or buff id.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yR7rTQcQ5jU?si=unfmLnS8A5EbIfdQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 * To add the cooldowns of trinkets, you can use the slot number of the trinket or other equiped items.
 ![asCombatInfo_slot](https://github.com/aspilla/asMOD/blob/main/.Pictures/ascombatInfo_slot.jpg?raw=true)
-<iframe width="560" height="315" src="https://www.youtube.com/embed/28H9pMVZJ0A?si=TKSkuQ3tBzaMBHMu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/m-4M2nrM5yg?si=L4iCMXhTWbXs3i6-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 *   Up to 11 buttons can be registered (5 on the top row, 6 on the bottom).
 If you configure the bottom 6 buttons, the Cooldown list from the `asCooldownpulse` addon will be hidden.